 Anselin joins the University of Chicago from Arizona State University, where he was Regents' Professor, Walter Isard Chair, and the founding director of the School of Geographical Sciences and Urban Planning.
 He also previously held appointments at the University of Illinois, Urbana-Champaign; the University of Texas at Dallas; West Virginia University; the University of California, Santa Barbara; and the Ohio State University.
 He holds a Ph.D. from Cornell University (‘80).
 He is an elected member of the National Academy of Sciences, an elected fellow of the American Academy of Arts and Sciences, and an elected fellow of the University Consortium for Geographic Information Science.
 In 2006, Anselin received the prestigious Alonso Memorial Prize for Innovative Work in Regional Science.
 He is an honored recipient of the 2005 Walter Isard Award.

 - Research Foci: spatial econometrics, analysis of spatial data.

-Ruth Bloch Rubin - Assistant Professor, Political Science
+Ruth Bloch Rubin - Assistant Professor, Department of Political Science